Grammys 2023: List of winners and nominees

 Prior to the main ceremony, the Grammys pre-telecast ceremony, during which many awards will also be announced, will take place at L.A.'s Nokia Theatre from 4 p.m. to 6:30 p.m.
 ET.
 It will be hosted by Cyndi Lauper and will be streamed live on the Grammys website.
 The pre-telecast will feature several performances by artists including Ben Harper, Hiatus Kaiyote and La Santa Cecilia.

-Viola Davis picked up an award for Best Audiobook, giving her coveted EGOT status (Emmy, Grammy, Oscar and Tony).
+Viola Davis picked up an award for best audiobook narration, giving her coveted EGOT status (Emmy, Grammy, Oscar and Tony).
 She is only the 18th person in history to have won all four major entertainment awards.

 A list of nominees and winners for the night's biggest awards is below: